 Image

-Ste.
+Child Pornography Defense Lawyer Ste.
 Genevieve County, MO

 Verified Content

-Reach out to the criminal defense attorneys at Combs Waterkotte as soon as possible by calling (314) 900-HELP or contacting us online to schedule a complimentary, no-strings-attached case review.
+Reach out to the criminal defense attorneys at Combs Waterkotte immediately by calling (314) 900-HELP or contacting us online to schedule a complimentary, no-strings-attached consultation.
 Our skilled child pornography defense lawyer is ready to meet with you personally, analyze the details of your case, and offer insights on the appropriate course of action.

 What Can Lead to Child Pornography Charges in Ste.
 Genevieve County, MO?

-• Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.
+• Possessing Child Pornography: Having child pornography in your possession, regardless of the quantity or form – digital, physical, etc.

 • Promoting Child Pornography: Distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-• Sexual Exploitation of a Minor: Filming, photographing, or participating in any aspect of the creation process of child pornography.
+• Sexual Exploitation of a Minor: Encompasses filming, photographing, or taking part in any aspect of the creation process of child pornography.

-If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte right now at (314) 900-HELP or reach out to us online.
-You need an experienced advocate on your side to protect your reputation, rights, and future.
+If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte now at (314) 900-HELP or reach out to us online.
+You need an experienced advocate on your side to protect your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in Ste.
 Genevieve County, MO | Ste.
 Genevieve County, MO Criminal Defense | Combs Waterkotte